Krishnamg1917/sql-real-estate-analysis/README.md

-# 🏠 Real Estate Market Analysis – SQL Case Study
+# 🏠 Real Estate Market Insights – SQL Case Study

 ## 📌 Business Objective
-The goal of this project is to analyze residential real estate transactions to uncover the **key factors driving property prices**, identify **market trends across time and geography**, and highlight **potential investment opportunities**.
-This helps real estate firms, investors, and policymakers understand the dynamics of housing demand and pricing.
+The goal of this project is to analyze **25,000+ residential property sales records** to uncover the **key factors driving property prices**, identify **market trends across time and geography**, and highlight **potential investment opportunities**.
+This helps real estate firms, investors, and policymakers make informed decisions about housing demand, pricing, and investments.

 ---